 1. Tap into your passion

 When asked why they chose to study accounting, all of the scholarship winners cited a love for the methodology and practice of the profession.
 But they had other reasons, as well.
 Exnicios, a Tulane University student, wanted to follow the example set by members of her family who are CPAs.
 “I was inspired by their career success and ability to use their technical skills to serve the community,” she says.

-To thrive as an entry-level accountant, remember the things that motivated you to enter the profession in the first place — especially during the hard times, like the long hours of tax season, or when you’re dealing with CPA exam anxiety.
+To thrive in your first accounting job, remember the things that motivated you to enter the profession in the first place — especially during the hard times, like the long hours of tax season, or when you’re dealing with CPA exam anxiety.

 2. Consider graduate school and scholarships

 Studying for an advanced degree can help you as you start your accounting career.
 For instance, if you plan to get your CPA license, many states require 150 hours of education, so it only makes sense to head to a graduate program.
 For many people, however, it’s simply too expensive.
 But consider this: Three of the scholarship recipients are using the award to pay tuition for graduate programs.

 If you want to extend your education beyond the bachelor’s degree but feel like you can’t afford it, look for awards organizations and businesses give out to accounting students.
 Chances are, there are more available than you realize.

 If you win one, it will not only fund your schooling.
 It will also allow you to focus on studying, rather than worrying about tuition.
 As Rudolph, who studied at the University of Wisconsin, said, “This scholarship means a lot to me and will help lower my stress during this important academic year.”